computer-science-one/cs101-book/README.md

-# Computer Science 101 with Ruby
+# Computer Science 101

-The purpose of this book is...
+The purpose of this book is to provide a well-constructedm logical path for beginning programmers.